 The lab hosts a number of highly motivated, scientifically-curious and dedicated undergraduate research assistants who hope to learn some of the ropes here and go on to excellent graduate or medical school programs.
 Minimum commitment is 9hrs/week for 2 semesters (or semester+summer).
 For more information go to the Participate! page.

-Katharine Atterbury joined the lab in 2008 and is currently the program manager for Good and Mangels’s NSF grant.
+Katharine Atterbury joined the lab in 2008 and worked tirelessly as the program manager for Good and Mangels’s NSF grant until 2012.
 She is interested in combining the fields of science, education, and management to enact education reform, and intends to pursue a graduate degree in business administration.
 She is never more than 5 feet away from her Kindle.

 Dan Lurie is a former RA and graduated from CUNY in 2012.
-He is now a Research Assistant in the Center for the Developing Brain at the Child Mind Institute, where he works on cognitive neuroscience studies of psychiatric illness, neuroimaging methods, and open-source science initiatives.
+He then completed 2 years as a Research Assistant in the Center for the Developing Brain at the Child Mind Institute, where he worked on cognitive neuroscience studies of psychiatric illness, neuroimaging methods, and open-source science initiatives.
+In 2014, he was awarded an NSF Pre-doctoral Fellowship to study Cognitive Neuroscience at UC Berkeley in the lab of Dr. Mark D’Esposito.

 Emily Stern (PhD, 2006), now faculty at Mt.
 Sinai School of Medicine, New York City